SpankyToot/N64-PicoHZ/README.md

 # N64-PicoHZ

+### This mod could cause damage to your N64 either from improper install or simply the additional heat.
+I take no responsibility, install at your own risk.

 Switchless overclocking mod for N64 using RP2040Zero.

 The N64 uses a bus speed multiplier to dictate the CPU's clock frequency.